 The first place to mention is Karlsons, a Scandanavian breakfast and lunch restaurant that has incredible food for low prices and the restaurant even doubles as a store so you can buy beautiful jewelry and adorable teapots and mugs.

 For dinner, try Ti Breizh, which is Brittany cuisine, with so many crepe options it will make your head explode.
 The crepes are almost all under €10, with some as little as €4.
 They’re massive and although you might think you need more than one, you definitely will not.
 There are vegetarian options, dessert options, ones with meats all kinds, ones with butter, with cheese, the list is endless.

 For a delicious and affordable brunch place, Die Pampi is the way to go.
 This Portuguese brunch place offers a breakfast for two with orange juice and coffee, giant Portuguese croissants, rolls, cheese, various meats, an egg, jam, Nutella and even more.

 Even better, you get all of that for €9 per person.
 It’s like a dream come true.
 Hamburg is full of little holes in the wall restaurants that are delicious and affordable, so the food is definitely one of the top reasons to visit Hamburg.

-Hamburg is a fantastic city with amazing architecture, beautiful waterways and a fascinating history.
+Hamburg is a fantastic city with amazing architecture, beautiful waterways and a fascinating history (it was one of the Hanseatic cities).
 If these seven reasons don’t convince you to go, I don’t know what will.
 Have you been to Hamburg?
 What did you love about it?